dhamidi/smolcode/smolcode.md

 If using the `edit_file` fails, recreate the file from scratch using the `write_file` tool.

+Prefer the SMALLEST POSSIBLE `old_str` to identify the right place in a file to edit.

+It's better to make many frequent edits than to make big edits in one go.

 # Running external commands

 You liberally use the run_command tool to fulfill the user's requests.